onsi/ginkgo/index.md

 Ginkgo has support for running specs in parallel.
 It does this by spawning separate `go test` processes and dividing the specs evenly among these processes.
 This is important for a BDD test framework, as the shared context of the closures does not parallelize well in-process.

 To run a Ginkgo suite in parallel you *must* use the `ginkgo` CLI.
-To run N processes in parallel invoke:
+Simply pass in the `-p` flag:

+    ginkgo -p

+this will automatically detect the optimal number of test nodes to spawn (see the note below.

+To specify the number of nodes to spawn, use `-nodes`:

     ginkgo -nodes=N

+> You do not need to specify both `-p` and `-nodes`.
+Setting `-nodes` to anything greater than 1 implies a parallelized test run.

+> The number of nodes used with `-p` is `runtime.NumCPU()` if `runtime.NumCPU() <= 4`, otherwise it is `runtime.NumCPU() - 1` based on a rigorous science based heuristic best characterized as "my gut sense based on a few months of experience"

 The test runner collates output from the running processes into one coherent output.
 This is done, under the hood, via a client-server model: as each client suite completes a test, the test output and status is sent to the server which then prints to screen.
 This collates the output of simultaneous test runners to one coherent (i.e. non-interleaved), aggregated, output.